Fraser Institute Rankings

 DCS believes that: (a) Technology serves as an invaluable learning tool and resource and to that end Delta Christian School has a computer lab, a school-wide network, Smart Boards in every classroom, and is working on long range plans for the integration of mobile technology into the classroom. (b) Technology should be integrated across the curriculum as learning tools.
 K -7 students participate in our computer skills program.
 Students in grades 4 – 7 enhance their keyboarding skills and learn current applications.

 The library has an excellent collection of books for children to enjoy and use.
-Opportunity is given weekly to take out as many as two books.
+Library classes are held each week and library skills are taught to the students, and students are permitted to check out books each week to take home and read.
 Parents are encouraged to share these books with their children.
-Additional books may be checked out for projects.
 Suggestions for books to be added to the library or book donations may be given to the librarian.
 Damaged and lost books will be reported to parents by a note sent home by the librarian.
 The charge will be the replacement cost of the book and a $5 processing fee.
 The library has a policy, adopted by the Education Committee and Board, that is used as a guide for purchasing books.

 Kindergarten and Grade One

 Kindergarten is a great new adventure in your child’s life.
 Delta Christian School offers a full day kindergarten.
 Students have plenty of opportunities for hands-on learning, including field trips, smart board technology, daily physical activity, music, and French class.
 Students learn in a safe, Christ-centered, supportive environment.
-Delta Christian School offers free kindergarten to new families.
 Please see the Admissions page for more information about registering.

 Grades Two to Four